micmejia/bible-dump/AMPC/Jeremiah/Jer 7.md

-And [then dare to] come and stand before Me in this house, which is called by My [^a]Name, and say, [By the discharge of this religious formality] we are set free!--only to go on with this wickedness _and_ these abominations?
+And [then dare to] come and stand before Me in this house, which is called by My Name, and say, [By the discharge of this religious formality] we are set free!--only to go on with this wickedness _and_ these abominations?